 KnowFutures — Issue N°1

-What We Know Now.
-In an ambitious effort to define "cultural innovation," it is essential to first break it down into its components.
-Only then can it be reassembled-intentionally leaving room for the meaning to evolve and grow.
+In an ambitious effort to define cultural innovation, it is essential to first break it down into its components, only then can it be reassembled – intentionally leaving room for the meaning to evolve and grow.

 Culture is a broad and ambiguous concept that encompasses everything related to how we connect with one another—often creatively and through shared content.
 Innovation, an equally expansive term, is best understood here as the creative pursuit of solutions that are new, transformative, and impactful.